MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3555-Guaranteed-Rural-Housing-Program/subpart-A-General/section-3555.10.md

 *Security property.* All the real property that serves as collateral for a guaranteed loan.

-*Settlement date.* The settlement date, for the purpose of loss calculation, is the later of the following:
+*Settlement date.* The settlement date, for the purpose of loss calculation, is:

 (1) Actual foreclosure date;